pwr/KSP/docs/security.md

 Using HTTP with WiFi access points other than ones controlled by you (i.e. your home WiFi) exposes this information not only to the owner of that WiFi access point, but also whoever else may be listening on route to the machine running KSP.
 So unless you live in the middle of nowhere, with no-one else in range of your WiFi access point (*hi C!* :)), and you only plan to use the Kindle's WiFi at home, **configure a SSL certificate for the KSP server**.
+For details, see `docs/install.md`, the *KSP configuration* section.

 There's no point in securing your devices database if anyone within 100m can just snoop your Kindle traffic.
 And you only have to do it once.